PhotonicsTUL/PLaSK/doc/tutorial2.rst

 Analyzed structure
 ^^^^^^^^^^^^^^^^^^

 In this section we will perform a simple purely optical analysis of an arsenide oxide confined Vertical-Cavity Surface-Emitting Laser (VCSEL) with an arbitrary step-profile gain.
 We will look for its resonant wavelength and the threshold gain using the popular effective frequency method.
 The schematic diagram of the VCSEL is shown in Figure :ref:`Geometry of the VCSEL <fig-tutorial2-geometry>`.
 It consists of 24.5 pair of the top GaAs/AlGaAs Distributed Bragg Reflectors (DBRs), a resonant cavity with a single qantum well, and 29.5 pais of the bottom GaAs/AlGaAs DBRs located on a GaAs substrate.
-As this the optical mode size is much slower than typical VCSEL mesa etching, we do consider the laser geometry as an infinite multi-stack of semiconductor layers.
+As this the optical mode size is much lower than typical VCSEL mesa etching, we do consider the laser geometry as an infinite multi-stack of semiconductor layers.
 The only laterally limited features are the gain region and the oxide aperture necessary to confine the light.

 .. _fig-tutorial2-geometry:
 .. figure:: tutorial2-geometry.*